 The _id

-is required for all documents and can either be a string or an object.
+is required for all documents and can be any JSON data type.

 While generating a unique identifier is the default behavior, typically you will provide your own _id